tpremoli/ltn-demonstrator/docs/project_description.md

  - [ ] The simulation should collect key information as it runs.

- - [ ] The simulation should calculate some more complex statistics, such as pollution.
+ - [ ] The simulation should calculate statistical data, which can be visualised in a graph.

  - [ ] The simulation should visualise traffic moving on the map during simulation runtime.

- - [ ] The simulation should produce visual graphical media such as a line or scatter graph.
- - [ ]